cfengine/documentation/manuals/design-center/mission-portal-sketches.markdown

 ![New echo sketch available in the Mission Portal](mission-portal-sketch-add-echo.png)

-When going to the configuration page of the new echo sketch (clikcing on it), you can see the input and description we configured in its `sketch.json`.
+When going to the configuration page of the new echo sketch (clicking on it), you can see the input and description we configured in its `sketch.json`.

 ![New echo sketch configuration in the Mission Portal](mission-portal-sketch-add-echo-activation.png)